 the system is loosely coupled (the typical mean free path before capture of neutrons is small compared to the system size)

-Typical realizations of neutron population evolving in such 1-D configurations are given Fig. [TRAV].
+Typical realizations of neutron population evolving in such 1-D configurations are given Figure 22.
 The left plots of this figure shows that the neutron population, after some times, get clustered according to the mechanism previously discussed.
 But in spite of the leakages boundary conditions, one can see that the clusters are reflected when hitting the boundaries of the domain.
 This can be understood recalling that the neutron population is kept constant: when a cluster hit the leaking boundary, the population control algorithm resamples the neutrons at the exact same place using the splitting technique.
-Instead of being resampled according to the fundamental mode, the clustered population is resampled at the boundary, up to the point when the cluster changes its direction (left bottom plot of Fig. [TRAV]).
+Instead of being resampled according to the fundamental mode, the clustered population is resampled at the boundary, up to the point when the cluster changes its direction (left bottom plot of Figure 22).
 Therefore the clustering mechanism imposes an artificial fission cross section near the leaking boundaries.
 The cluster travels back and forth in the limit of the bounded domain, bouncing from one boundary to the other.
-The overall result on the average flux ϕ is that, instead of recovering the typical cosine shape characteristic of the critical diffusion equation, the asymptotic limit of strongly clustered population of neutrons produces a flat flux shape (right plot of Fig. [TRAV]).
+The overall result on the average flux ϕ is that, instead of recovering the typical cosine shape characteristic of the critical diffusion equation, the asymptotic limit of strongly clustered population of neutrons produces a flat flux shape (right plot of Figure 22).
 Since the spatial correlation function is inversely proportional the neutron concentration (see previous subsection), the asymptotic limit is recovered for loosely coupled systems and for small population of neutrons.
 The under-sampling bias phenomenology discussed Section IV is qualitatively very well described.

-Figure [TRAV]: Left plot: x positions of the particles versus time t for 2 realizations of a mass-preserved binary branching Brownian motion on a segment (between -20 and 20) with Dirichlet boundary conditions and with N = 50 particles.
+Figure 22: Left plot: x positions of the particles versus time t for 2 realizations of a mass-preserved binary branching Brownian motion on a segment (between -20 and 20) with Dirichlet boundary conditions and with N = 50 particles.
 Left top plot: first realization observed between t = 0 and t = 300, left bottom plot: second realization observed between t = 0 and t = 7250.
 Right plot: Normalized particle density - obtained by averaging over Δt = 1000 (a.u.) - for a mass-preserved binary branching Brownian motion on a segment (between -20 and 20) with Dirichlet boundary conditions and with N particles.
 Black curve: N = 1000, blue curve: N = 100, red curve: N = 10, green curve: N = 5.